mrlonis/maven-spotless-hooks/README.md

 .\.hooks\install-hooks.ps1
 ```

+**Note**: The above commands assume you are in the root of your project.
+If you are not, you will need to adjust the path to the `install-hooks.sh` or `install-hooks.ps1` script accordingly.

 ### (Optional) Update Project README.md

 Consider adding something like the following to your project's `README.md` file, replacing the Java versions with the versions you are using: